La Tonya Johnson

-La Tonya Johnson (born June 22, 1972) is an American activist and politician from Milwaukee, Wisconsin.
-She serves in the Wisconsin State Senate, representing the seat formerly held by Nikiya Harris Dodd, having easily defeated her opponents in the Fall 2016 primary election, and being unopposed in the general election.
+LaTonya Johnson (born June 22, 1972) is an American activist and Democratic politician from Milwaukee, Wisconsin.
+She is a member of the Wisconsin Senate, representing the 6th Senate district since 2017.
+Before her election to the Senate, she served two terms in the Wisconsin State Assembly, and was president of AFSCME Local 502.

-Background
+Early life and career

-Johnson was born June 22, 1972 in La Grange, Tennessee.
-She earned a B.S. degree in criminal justice from Tennessee State University, and has lived in Milwaukee for twenty-eight years.
+Johnson was born June 22, 1972 in Somerville, Tennessee.
+During her teenage years she attended Graduate Bay View high school, graduating in 1990.
+After graduating high school Johnson attended the University of Wisconsin–Milwaukee from 1990 until 1992.
+In 1997, she enrolled in Tennessee State University, where she earned a B.S. degree in criminal justice, and has lived in Milwaukee for over thirty years.
 She owned and operated Anointed Child Care Service, an in-home daycare service, and served as president of Local 502 of AFSCME, the union which represents in-home daycare providers in Milwaukee County.
-She has one daughter, Sydney.

-Nomination and election
+Political career

 Assembly

 When Barbara Toles resigned from her Assembly District 17 seat, Johnson was one of four candidates who vied for the Democratic nomination in this recently redistricted inner city district.
 She achieved an easy plurality, with 43% of the vote, in a field which included a former Milwaukee Area Technical College Board member with UAW ties, and an aide to State Representative Elizabeth Coggs.

+When Barbara Toles announced her retirement from the state assembly, Johnson was one of four candidates who attempted to seek the Democratic nomination.
+During the primary she faced Fred Royal, legislative aide to Elizabeth M. Coggs Tracey Dent, who was backed by the pro-school choice American Federation for Children, and Sam Coleman.

-In the general election, she drew 20,262 votes, to 3564 for her sole opponent, banker Anthony Edwards.
+In the general election, she defeated Independent and banker, Anthony Edwards, by a wide margin.